pixelomer/PreparingTheKanji/README.md

 ## Usage

 1. Make sure you installed the AnkiConnect plugin in Anki.
+2. Install the dependencies with the command `npm i`.
-2. Start PreparingTheKanji with the command `npm start FullDeckName`
+3. Start PreparingTheKanji with the command `npm start FullDeckName`.
 **Example:** `npm start "Japanese::Kanji::RTK"`
-3. You can now start adding stories at http://localhost:3000.
+4. You can now start adding stories at http://localhost:3000.

 ## Note